f4exb/sdrangel/plugins/channelrx/demodils/readme.md

 <h3>4: Mode</h3>

-Specifies whether the ILS Localizer or Glideslope signal is to be demodulated.
-The localizer provides horizontal guidance and the glideslope vertical.
+Specifies whether the ILS Localizer (LOC) or Glide Slope (G/S) signal is to be demodulated.
+The localizer provides horizontal guidance and the glide slope vertical.

 <h3>5: Frequency</h3>

 Specifies the ILS frequency.
 This will be in the range 108-112 MHz.
 When a frequency is selected, the device will be tuned to the corresponding frequency.
 Localizers use the same frequency as listed on aviation charts for the ILS.
-Glideslopes using a paired frequency in the range 329-335MHz range, which is typically not displayed on charts.
+Glide slopes using a paired frequency in the range 329-335MHz range, which is typically not displayed on charts.

 <h3>6: RF Bandwidth</h3>